timquan/PhotographyPortfolio/README.md

 * Active Record ORM
 * MySQL DB

-This tutorials is based around Digital Ocean's one-click-app feature using Ruby on Rails image. https://www.digitalocean.com/features/one-click-apps/ruby-on-rails/
+This tutorial's installation uses Digital Ocean's one-click-app feature using Ruby on Rails image. https://www.digitalocean.com/features/one-click-apps/ruby-on-rails/

-It also uses the Paperclip Gem and Imagemagick
+You may apply this tutorial on other VPS or your own Private server or different DB.
+However, your mileage may vary.

 ##Installation Guide

 Make sure your server has atleast 1GB of Ram or else MySQL may not install.